WLC Courses

 This intermediate language emphasizes cultural and linguistic competence in business settings in the Spanish-speaking world.
 By the end of the semester, students will be able to effectively communicate both orally and in writing, in a Spanish-speaking business environment.
 This course is similar enough in content to SPN 104 that students are not permitted to take both concurrently or sequentially for credit.
 Prerequisite: SPN 103 or SPN 105 or placement test.

-NEW!
 SPN 110 Elementary Spanish for the Health Professions NEW!

 This is a course designed for students with an elementary or low-intermediate level of Spanish (the equivalent of SPN 102 or 103) to prepare them to work with Spanish-speaking patients in the fields of medicine, nursing, social work, and mental health.
 The course will introduce a wide array of vocabulary and grammatical structures particular to the medical field as well as focus on the cultural issues related to successful interactions with Spanish-speaking patients and their families.

-NEW!
 SPN 111 Intermediate Spanish for the Health Professions NEW!

 This is a course designed for students with an intermediate and advanced-intermediate level of Spanish (the equivalent of SPN 104 or 201).
 It is a class geared toward individuals who plan to work in health-related areas.
 The course is devoted to the study of medical Spanish terminology and will help students develop a cultural understanding of medicine and illness in the Spanish-speaking world.